multi-vit/head-first-java/src/main/java/ch6/SinkAStartup/prep-code.md

 **DECLARE** a *checkUserGuess()* method that loops through all remaining Startup objects and calls each Startup object's checkYourself() method.
-**DECLARE** a *finishGame()* method that prints a message about the user's performance, based on how many guesses it took to sink all of the Startup objects.
+**DECLARE** a *finishGame()* method that prints a message about the user's performance, based on how many guesses it took to sink all the Startup objects.

 ---